-Melanoma is a health condition with a long history, dating back to early records in the 5th century BC.
-The following is a short summary of the prominent historical events.
+Melanoma is a health condition with a long history that dates back to early records in the 5th century BC.

 In approximately the 5th century BC, Hippocrates was the first to record a description of melanoma, which he described as melas, meaning dark, and oma, meaning tumor, in Greek.

-There is some archaeological evidence of melanoma in the skeletons of pre-Columbian mummies in Peru, radiocarbon dated to be approximately 2400 years old, thus approximately the 4th century BC.
+There is some archaeological evidence of melanoma in the skeletons of pre-Columbian mummies in Peru, which have been radiocarbon dated to be approximately 2,400 years old, thus approximately the 4th century BC.

 John Hunter was the first man recorded to operate on a patient with melanoma, performing the first successful excision of a melanoma tumor in 1787.
 At the time, he did not know exactly what it was and described it as a “cancerous fungous excrescence.”
 It was not until many years later, in 1968, that the preserved tumor was examined under a microscope to determine that it was metastatic melanoma.

 Rene Laenec was the first to distinguish melanoma as a disease separate from others in 1804, with the term melanose.
-In 1820, William Norris was the first to observed the heterogenic nature of some melanoma tumors.
-The term melanoma was introduced in 1838 by Sir Robert Carswell.
+In 1820, William Norris was the first to observe the heterogenic nature of some melanoma tumors.
+The term melanoma was ultimately introduced in 1838 by Sir Robert Carswell.

-Samuel Cooper was the first to formally acknowledge in 1844 that advanced melanoma was untreatable and that “the only chance for benefit depends on early removal of the disease”.
-Even today with continue research and development, this statement remains true.
+In 1844, Samuel Cooper was the first to formally acknowledge that advanced melanoma was untreatable and that “the only chance for benefit depends on early removal of the disease.”
+Even today, with continued research and development, this statement remains true.

-In 1892, Herbert Snow expressed the benefits of removing the tumor and surrounding glands as a method of prophylaxis.
+In 1892, Herbert Snow expressed the benefits of removing the tumor and surrounding glands as a method of prophylaxis in the treatment of melanoma.
 He believed that the excision of the tumor alone was an ineffective treatment and, wherever possible, the lymph glands should be removed, as they are quick to receive the infective protoplasm.

-In 1956, Henry Lancaster made the initial connection between ultraviolet radiations from exposure to sunlight to increased incidence on melanoma.
-This idea was supported by the work of Lancaser and Nelson, who demonstrated that the characteristics of the skin had an impact on melanoma development, including:
+In 1956, Henry Lancaster made the initial connection between ultraviolet (UV) radiations from exposure to sunlight to an increased incidence of melanoma.
+This idea was supported by the work of Lancaster and Nelson, who demonstrated that the characteristics of the skin had an impact on melanoma development, which include:

 - Skin color